When Consumer AI Becomes an Enterprise Technology Decision

 Consumer AI tools provide no support, no service level agreement, and no recourse if the output causes harm.
 If a customer is given wrong information, if a decision is made based on incorrect analysis, or if a legal document contains errors, the organisation manages the consequence alone.

 Enterprise AI contracts typically define service levels, support obligations, and in some cases liability provisions.
 They do not eliminate the risk of incorrect outputs, but they create a framework for managing that risk.
 Issues can be escalated.
-Vendors can be required to investigate failures.
+Vendors can be held to service obligations and asked to investigate failures.
 Terms can be negotiated to align with organisational risk appetite.
+It is worth noting that many AI vendor contracts retain broad liability limitations, with responsibility for output quality and consequences sitting primarily with the customer.
+Enterprise contracts improve the framework for managing this risk, but do not automatically transfer it to the vendor.

 When a single employee uses a consumer AI tool, the lack of integration is manageable.
-When 500 employees need to use AI as part of their daily workflow, the limitations become structural.
+When 500 employees are using AI as part of their daily workflow, the limitations become structural.

 Enterprise AI platforms integrate with existing systems.
 They connect to identity management, so access can be controlled based on roles and permissions.
 They work with security tools, so unusual activity can be detected.
-They can be embedded into applications, so staff do not need to leave the tools they already use.
+They can be embedded into applications, so staff can access AI without leaving the tools they already use.

-Consumer AI tools are standalone services.
-Staff must access them separately.
-They log in with personal accounts.
-There is no mechanism to control who has access or what they do with it.
-This creates governance, security, and productivity problems when deploying AI across an organisation rather than supporting individual experimentation.
+Consumer AI tools are often accessed separately through individual accounts, which can limit organisational visibility and control over usage.
+This creates governance, security, and productivity challenges when deploying AI across an organisation rather than supporting individual experimentation.

 When staff use consumer AI tools with personal accounts, organisations have no control over what happens when those staff leave.
 Conversation history, which may contain confidential information, remains accessible to the individual.
 It cannot be deleted, retrieved, or audited by the organisation.